ryedin/site/_posts/2016-08-11-services-over-software.md

 Likewise, for a while Convox used Kinesis for log streaming and processing.
 However when the native Docker CloudWatch Logs driver came out, we cut logging over to the easier service.
 We got to delete code, and gain features of log archival and search.

+AWS just [announced a new Application Load Balancer](https://aws.amazon.com/blogs/aws/new-aws-application-load-balancer/) (ALB) service, and we're already laying plans.
+Convox can add an option to provision new ALBs, in addition to the existing ELBs, on an app deploy so anyone can test out the new service in production.
+If it works well, and offers real advantages like saving money and supporting HTTP/2, we'll can make ALB the default, and document how to migrate from ELB to ALB.

 We can keep migrating like this forever.

 ## Leverage